 Chittenden County RSEP uses television, radio, print, and this website to distribute messages linked to specific stormwater problems, such as proper pet waste disposal, minimizing debris from home projects, proper disposal of toxic chemicals, safer car washing, reducing erosion and over fertilization of lawns and gardens.
 In addition to the multi-channel media campaign, educational events hosted throughout Chittenden County also raise awareness and encourage positive behavior change in residents.

-Effective with meetings commencing in November 2015, the Regional Stormwater Education Program and the Chittenden County Stream efforts will be overseen by a separate “MS-4 Subcommittee” of CCRPC’s ad hoc Clean Water Advisory Committee.
+Effective with meetings commencing in November 2015, the Regional Stormwater Education Program and the Chittenden County Stream efforts will be overseen by a separate “MS-4 Subcommittee” of CCRPC’s ad hoc Clean Water Advisory Committee (link)

 The federal National Pollutant Discharge Elimination System (NPDES) stormwater permitting program was developed by the U.S. Environmental Protection Agency (EPA) in two phases.